nicolas-p-orellana/loginAndRegistrationExpress/README.md

 # Overview

-This is a basic login and registration app created using React.js, react-router and MUI.
+This is the server of a simple login and registration app.
+The app is written with Express and graphql.

-You can watch a demo of my software here: [Software Demo Video](https://youtu.be/99saaNyYX5s)
+You can watch a demo of my software here: [Software Demo Video](https://youtu.be/rWNbZTcKITw)

 # Web Pages